Replacing a Lost License in Alaska

 - Have a new photograph taken.

-The expiration date on your replacement license will remain the same as on the original license.
+The expiration date on your replacement license will remain the same as your original Alaska driver's license.

-If you lose your Alaska driver's license while out of state, you can receive a temporary license by mail or fax.
+If you lose your Alaska driver's license while out of state, you can receive a temporary license.
 This way you can legally drive until you return to Alaska and obtain a new driver's license.
 The fee for a temporary license is $5.